VitoVan/calm/README.md

 - macOS Application Bundle inside DMG
 - Windows Application Installer

-according to the platform it were running on.
+according to the platform it was running on.

 It does not take any arguments, but some options could be set through the environment variables, please check `calm publish-with-options` for the option details.

 ### `calm publish-with-options`

-This command will do the same thing as `calm publish`, instead it will ask your opinions on all the customisable options (with a default value provided, don't worry), respectively:
+This command will do the same thing as `calm publish`, instead it will ask your opinions on all the customizable options (with a default value provided, don't worry), respectively:

 | OS | ENV | Description                                                  |
 | ---------------- | -------------------- | ------------------------------------------------------------ |